 - Cooking club in the Lower Kitchen.

 11:30 a.m.
-Nancy, social worker, meets with a family from Monkton.
+Eileen, social worker, meets with a family from Monkton.
 “How can we convince Mom that she has to accept help?”

 Noon: Dinner is served.
 Meatloaf, mashed potatoes, fresh dilled green beans, homemade rolls, and dark chocolate birthday cake.
 “Today we have 7 diabetic and 5 pureed diets.”